fimmtiu/robot-arena/README.md

 * Game ends because the enemy's goal is destroyed: +10 points to the winners
 * Game ends because you blew up your own goal: -20 points to the losers

-The score can be used as the main fitness criterion.
+The score is the fitness criterion for the gene splicer; scripts which consistently score higher than others will be promoted to future generations.

 **Robots:** Each team has five robots.
 They can move in orthogonal directions.
-They can shoot at each other with lasers that are not 100% accurate; they get more accurate the longer the bot stands still, and less accurate the more often they fire.
-The lasers have a cooldown if they get fired too often.
+They can shoot at each other with lasers that are not 100% accurate; the chance to hit decreases sharply with distance from the target.
+Robots only have one hit point, so a single laser hit will knock them out.

-For now they'll have only one hit point and be omnidirectional turrets.

-Idea for later: Add rockets.
-Each robot has one rocket.
-It explodes when it hits an obstacle, destroying all non-boundary walls, robots, and goal objects within its radius.
-Destructible terrain would change things up in an interesting way.

-Possibilities: Hit points for robots, so they can take multiple laser hits?
-Facing, so they can only see and fire in a certain arc in front of them?
+At present there's no concept of facing, so a robot can see and fire in any direction.
+I'm strongly considering adding a cooldown so that you can only fire every other turn, or maybe every three turns.

-**Time:** I had plans to make a more complicated real-time thing, but let's just make it turn-based for now.
-Each robot can take one action (move, shoot, wait, etc.) per tick of the simulation.
+**Time:** Each robot can take one action (move, shoot, wait) per tick of the simulation.
 A game that hasn't completed after 2,000 ticks ends automatically because the robots are probably just stuck in corners running into walls like idiots.

-## Script components
+## Scripting language

-We want to reduce the language down to a single type: integers.
-No booleans, coordinate pairs, floats, etc. As such, all predicates will return 1 if true and 0 if false, and all conditionals will check for non-zero values.
+The language which the robot-controlling scripts are written in is a lobotomized little Lisp I call RoboScript.
+There's only a single type: integers.
+For truthiness, zero is false and non-zero numbers are true.
+You can't define any new functions, and there are no variable-arity functions.
+All scripts **must** be deterministic, so that a game with the same starting conditions will always have the same results.

+Directions are represented as integers:
+0. North
+1. South
+2. East
+3. West

 All directions are relative to the team's starting orientation.
-The enemy's goal is north and your goal is south.
+As far as the robot is concerned, the enemy's goal is north and its goal is south.
+This, plus the symmetrical arena, allows a script to work the same no matter which team it's controlling.
+If you pass a number outside of the range 0–3 to a direction-using function, it will do `direction % 4` to turn it into a valid direction.

+(Note that the following list of functions is a work in progress.
+I'll probably need to do a lot of adjustment here, since the correct choice of language primitives makes a huge difference to the success of the genetic process.)

 ### Language primitives

-`if`, `and`, `or`, `not`.
-Like the standard primitives, but they check if something is non-zero rather than true.
+`(if condition true-expression false-expression)`: Your basic conditional.
+`(and expr expr)`: Returns the value of the last expression if both are true, or `0` if false.
+`(or expr expr)`: Returns the value of the first true expression, or `0` if neither are true.
+`(not expr)`: Returns `0` if `expr` is true and `1` if it's false.

 ### Predicates

+`(> a b)`: True if `a` is greater than `b`.
+`(< a b)`: True if `a` is less than `b`.
-`north?`: True if the north cell is empty
+`(= a b)`: True if `a` is equal to `b`.
-`south?`: True if the south cell is empty
+`(can-move? direction)`: True if the space in that direction is empty (no walls, goals, or bots).
-`east?`: True if the east cell is empty
+`(enemy-visible?)`: True if any enemy robot is within sight.
-`west?`: True if the west cell is empty
+`(enemy-goal-visible?)`: True if the enemy's goal is within sight.
-`can-fire?`: True if your laser isn't overheated `enemy-visible?`: True if any enemy robot is within sight `enemy-goal-visible?`: True if the enemy's goal is within sight `own-goal-visible?`: True if your own goal is within sight
+`(own-goal-visible?)`: True if your own goal is within sight.

 ### Actions

-All actions change the unit's accuracy penalty.
-Shooting increases the penalty, up to a certain maximum.
-Waiting or moving lowers it closer to 0 (waiting moreso than moving).
-This is intended to make "static turret" behaviour less likely to evolve.

-Ideas: Base chance to hit is 100% - (target_distance * 5).
-Each shot adds +10% miss chance, up to +50%.
-All games should be seeded with the run number.

-`(go n)`: N represents a direction: 1 = north, 2 = east, 3 = south, 4 = west.
-`(go-north)`: Move one cell to the north.
-Returns 1 if successful and 0 if you hit an obstacle.
-`(go-south)`: Move one cell to the south.
-Returns 1 if successful and 0 if you hit an obstacle.
-`(go-east)`: Move one cell to the east.
-Returns 1 if successful and 0 if you hit an obstacle.
-`(go-west)`: Move one cell to the west.
-Returns 1 if successful and 0 if you hit an obstacle.
+`(move direction)`: If the indicated space is empty, moves the bot there; if not, same as `wait`.
-`(wait)`: Do nothing.
+`(wait)`: Do nothing for one tick.
 `(shoot-nearest)`: Fire a laser at the nearest enemy or goal.
-Returns 1 if successful and 0 if your laser is overheated or there's nobody in sight.
-`(shoot-random)`: Fire a laser at a random enemy or goal.
-Returns 1 if successful and 0 if your laser is overheated or there's nobody in sight.
+Returns 1 if successful and 0 if there's nobody in sight.

 ### Math

-`(+ int int)`
+`(+ n n)`
-`(- int int)`
+`(- n n)`
-`(* int int)`
+`(* n n)`
-`(/ int int)`  (note: integer division only.)
+`(/ n n)`  (note: integer division only.)
-`(% int int)`
-`>`
-`<`
-`=`
+`(mod n n)`

+To do: integer negation? absolute value?

 ### Other functions

-`(tick)`: The tick number.
-Starts at 0, goes up to 2,000 or so.
+`(tick)`: How many ticks have passed since the start of the game.
-`(nearest-visible-enemy)`: The id of the nearest visible enemy robot in range `(number-of-visible-enemies)`: The number of visible enemies `(my-x-pos)`: The X coordinate of the current unit (rotated relative to the team's NSEW orientation) `(my-y-pos)`: The Y coordinate of the current unit (rotated relative to the team's NSEW orientation)
+`(number-of-visible-enemies)`: The number of enemies in this robot's field of view.
+`(my-x-pos)`: The robot's X coordinate (rotated relative to the team's orientation) `(my-y-pos)`: The robot's Y coordinate (rotated relative to the team's orientation)

 ## Input

-Command line: the scenario name, the action to take.

-Actions:

-`run <scenario> <number of generations>`: runs the simulation for N generations `run-once <scenario>`: Runs the given generation `generate <scenario> <generation> <n>`: create N completely random new scripts `mutate <scenario> <generation> <script id>`: mutate the given script in some small way `splice <scenario> <generation> <id1> <id2>`: Cross-pollinate a random expression between two scripts in the same generation
+### Command-line syntax

+A "scenario" is a single sequence of generations, starting from complete randomness and hopefully ending in something interesting.

+`run <scenario> <number of generations>`: Runs the simulation for N generations.
+`view <scenario> <generation> <match>`: Runs the given match and outputs the result to GIF and MP4.

+### Arena map

+The pixels in the arena map at `arena.png` have the following meanings:

+`#000000`: Black, a wall
+`#ffffff`: White, open space
+`#ff0000`: Red, a spawn point for Team A (counts as open space) `#ff0100`: Red, a spawn point for Team B (counts as open space) `#00ff00`: Green, goal for Team A
+`#01ff00`: Green, goal for Team B

+If you want to edit the map, be sure that it remains symmetrical!
+Otherwise you'll get inconsistent results.

 ## Output

-On screen: Update terminal output once per second with:
+We'll also write machine-readable statistics to a couple of files after each match.

+### Cell statistics

+After a match, we record per-cell statistics in a binary file called ``scenario/<name>/<gen>/cells`.
+For each cell, it records:
+* The number of times a robot moved into the cell
+* The number of times a robot shot while standing on the cell
+* The number of times a robot was killed on the cell
-  * Game number in this generation, out of total
+* The number of times a robot waited on the cell

+I plan to create a tool later which will sum the results for all matches in a generation and visualize them as heatmaps superimposed over the arena, so one can see at a glance how successful a given generation has been.

+### Generation results

+We track the progress of each generation in a file called `results.csv` in that generation's folder.
+It tracks the following data points, one row per match:

+`matchId,scriptA,scriptB,scoreA,scoreB,ticks`

+* `matchId`: A unique identifier for the match
+* `scriptA`: The unique identifier of the script file that Team A was using
+* `scriptB`: The unique identifier of the script file that Team B was using
+* `scoreA`: The final score for Team A
-  * Score for each team
+* `scoreB`: The final score for Team B

-When a game ends, terminal output for the final score.

-Files:

-`scenario/foo/gen_1/cells`: A file containing a series of these binary packed structures:
-  * First two bits: type (move, shoot, kill)
-  * 7 bits: x coord
-  * 7 bits: y coord
-  * 2 bytes: Number of events

-Each complete game will emit one record of each type for each non-zero square on the board.
-(Only record successful moves, not bumping-into-wall failures.)

-`scenario/foo/gen_1/results`: A CSV file with the following header:

-generation,matchId,scriptA,scriptB,scoreA,scoreB,ticks

-`scenario/foo/gen_1/scripts/1.l`: A file of auto-generated RoboScript code.
+* `ticks`: How many ticks elapsed between the start and end of the match

+We'll use these results to decide which scripts get spliced and mutated for the next generation.